brenobaptista/blog/src/posts/working-with-svgs-in-react-using-svgr.md

 ## Create React App

 SVGs can be imported and used directly as a component in your code.
 The image is not loaded as a separate file.
-Instead, it’s rendered along with the <abbr title="HyperText Markup Language">HTML</abbr>.
+Instead, it's rendered along with the <abbr title="HyperText Markup Language">HTML</abbr>.
 Don't forget to check the [documentation](https://create-react-app.dev/docs/adding-images-fonts-and-files/#adding-svgs).

 ```js[class="line-numbers"]
 import React from 'react';